-- the cost of calculating our net asset value, including the cost of any third-party valuation services; - the cost of effecting any sales and repurchases of our common stock and other securities; - fees and expenses payable under any dealer manager or placement agent agreements, if any; - administration fees payable under the Administration Agreement and any sub-administration agreements, including related expenses; - debt service and other costs of borrowings or other financing arrangements; - costs of hedging; - expenses, including travel expense, incurred by the Adviser, or members of the investment team, or payable to third parties, performing due diligence on prospective portfolio companies and, if necessary, enforcing our rights; - transfer agent and custodial fees; - · fees and expenses associated with marketing efforts; - federal and state registration fees, any stock exchange listing fees and fees payable to rating agencies; - federal, state and local taxes; - independent directors' fees and expenses including certain travel expenses; - costs of preparing financial statements and maintaining books and records and filing reports or other documents with the SEC (or other regulatory bodies) and other reporting and compliance costs, including registration and listing fees, and the compensation of professionals responsible for the preparation of the foregoing; - the costs of any reports, proxy statements or other notices to stockholders (including printing and mailing costs), the costs of any stockholder or director meetings and the compensation of personnel responsible for the preparation of the foregoing and related matters; - commissions and other compensation payable to brokers or dealers;
+- · the cost of calculating our net asset value, including the cost of any third-party valuation services; - the cost of effecting any sales and repurchases of our common stock and other securities; - · fees and expenses payable under any dealer manager or placement agent agreements, if any; - administration fees payable under the Administration Agreement and any sub-administration agreements, including related expenses; - debt service and other costs of borrowings or other financing arrangements; - costs of hedging; - expenses, including travel expense, incurred by the Adviser, or members of the investment team, or payable to third parties, performing due diligence on prospective portfolio companies and, if necessary, enforcing our rights;

-- research and market data; - · fidelity bond, directors and officers errors and omissions liability insurance and other insurance premiums; - direct costs and expenses of administration, including printing, mailing, long distance telephone and staff; - fees and expenses associated with independent audits, outside legal and consulting costs; - · costs of winding up our affairs; - costs incurred by either the Administrator or us in connection with administering our business, including payments under the Administration Agreement; - extraordinary expenses (such as litigation or indemnification); and - costs associated with reporting and compliance obligations under the 1940 Act and applicable federal and state securities laws.
+- · transfer agent and custodial fees; - fees and expenses associated with marketing efforts; - federal and state registration fees, any stock exchange listing fees and fees payable to rating agencies; - federal, state and local taxes; - independent directors' fees and expenses including certain travel expenses; - costs of preparing financial statements and maintaining books and records and filing reports or other documents with the SEC (or other regulatory bodies) and other reporting and compliance costs, including registration and listing fees, and the compensation of professionals responsible for the preparation of the foregoing; - the costs of any reports, proxy statements or other notices to stockholders (including printing and mailing costs), the costs of any stockholder or director meetings and the compensation of personnel responsible for the preparation of the foregoing and related matters; - commissions and other compensation payable to brokers or dealers; - research and market data; - fidelity bond, directors and officers errors and omissions liability insurance and other insurance premiums; - direct costs and expenses of administration, including printing, mailing, long distance telephone and staff; - fees and expenses associated with independent audits, outside legal and consulting costs; - · costs of winding up our affairs; - costs incurred by either the Administrator or us in connection with administering our business, including payments under the Administration Agreement; - · extraordinary expenses (such as litigation or indemnification); and - costs associated with reporting and compliance obligations under the 1940 Act and applicable federal and state securities laws.

 Management Fees.
-Management fees for the three months ended June 30, 2020 and 2019, were approximately \$1.0 million and \$1.0 million, respectively.
-Incentive fees earned during the three months ended June 30, 2020 and 2019, were approximately \$455 thousand and \$0, all of which were waived pursuant to the Externalization Agreement.
+Management fees for the three months ended September 30, 2020 and 2019, were approximately \$1.0 million and \$1.0 million, respectively.
+Incentive fees earned during the three months ended September 30, 2020 and 2019, were approximately \$572 thousand and \$0.

-Management fees for the six months ended June 30, 2020 and 2019, were approximately \$2.0 million and \$1.0 million, respectively.
-Incentive fees earned during six months ended June 30, 2020 and 2019, were approximately \$557 thousand and \$0, all of which were waived pursuant to the Externalization Agreement.
+Management fees for the nine months ended September 30, 2020 and 2019, were approximately \$3.1 million and \$2.1 million, respectively.
+Incentive fees earned during nine months ended September 30, 2020 and 2019, were approximately \$1.1 million and \$0, \$557 thousand of which were waived pursuant to the Externalization Agreement for the nine months ended September 30, 2020.